imgeself/imgeself.github.io/_posts/2019-04-30-raytracer-4-simd.markdown

 ## IntersectWorldWide
 In the ```IntersectWorld``` function, we test every ray for if it has collision to scene objects.
 We have 1 plane in our scene, so that should be remain scalar.
 Most of the work is doing on sphere intersection checking.
-Since we have more than 1 spheres, we could try to check multi spheres at once.
+Since we have more than 1 spheres, we could try to check multiple spheres at once.

 For that, we need to store spheres into more SIMD friendly shape.
 We need to put members into arrays.
 [SoA (Structure of Arrays)](https://software.intel.com/en-us/articles/memory-layout-transformations){:target="_blank"}